dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 ---
 # Cloud native data patterns

-While decentralized data can lead to improved performance, scalability and cost savings, it also presents many challenges.
+While decentralized data can increase agility, performance, and scalability, it also presents many challenges.
 Querying for data across microservices is complex.
-A transaction that spans microservices must be managed programmatically as distributed transactions are not supported in cloud-native applications.
+A transaction that spans microservices must be managed programmatically as distributed transactions aren't supported in cloud-native applications.
 You move from a world of *immediate consistency* to *eventual consistency*.

 We discuss these challenges now.